mampianina-andrianaivo/ipodsync/README.md

 1.  **Phase 1: Windows Physical Preparation (Isolated)**
     * **Rename First:** Files are renamed physically on your disk.
     * **Tag Second:** The new filename is written into the *Title* tag. *Artist* and *Album* are overwritten by the local folder name.
+    * **Artwork Third:** The Base64 image is injected directly into the file metadata.
     * **Cool Down:** A system pause ensures Windows flushes all file handles and disk writes.
 2.  **Phase 2: iTunes Authorization**
     * Only now is the iTunes COM bridge initialized.
 3.  **Phase 3: Secure Transfer**
     * Files are imported.
-Since they are already "perfect" on disk, iTunes cannot mess up the metadata or display old cached information.
+Since they are already "perfect" on disk, iTunes reads the metadata directly from the file.
+We no longer force iTunes to replace artwork via API as the file itself already carries it.

 ---